France announces 1st death of virus patient outside Asia

 “Dawn is breaking and we are seeing light coming through,” Wang said through a translator.

-He said the epidemic has presented a “severe challenge” to China’s economy growth but said it was well positioned to rebound.
+He said the epidemic has presented a “severe challenge” to China’s economic growth but said it was well-positioned to rebound.

 “The fundamentals sustaining strong economic growth have not changed, and will not change,” he said.
 “After the storm comes the rainbow, and we are confident that China will emerge stronger from the epidemic.”